Midrash Shmuel Yeshiva: Curriculum

 Rabbi Moskovits' gemara lectures are heavily influenced by Rabbi Shmuel Rozovsky, while his ethical lectures are influenced by Rabbi Yechezkel Levenstein.
 Moskovits emphasizes a strong textual reading of relevant sources.
 Every student in the yeshiva delivers, at a minimum, two chaburos ("informal lectures") per month.

-Guest speakers

-The yeshiva also invites noted rabbis from the international English-speaking Torah world to address the yeshiva.
-In past years, these have included Rabbi Avraham Chaim Feuer, formerly of Kehillas Beis Avrohom in Monsey, New York; Rabbi Harvey Belovski, rabbi at Dunstan Road Synagogue in England; Rabbi Aharon Kaufman, rosh yeshiva of the Yeshiva Gedolah of Waterbury, Connecticut; and Rabbi Dovid Orlofsky of Neve Yerushalayim.

 Summer programs

 Midrash Shmuel runs summer programs for high school students from England, Canada, the United States, and South Africa.
 The programs combine in-depth gemara learning and halakha, mussar, and hashkafah shiurim with recreational outings and activities.

 College accreditation

 College credits are offered through Touro College and Hebrew Theological College.

 Women's program

 In August 2010, actress and dancer Rachel Factor, whose husband studies at the Midrash Shmuel kollel, opened Midreshes Shmuel, a post-high school women's Torah learning and performing arts program, under the direction of Moskovits.
 However, this branch of the school closed in 2012.